jfirebaugh/konacha/README.md

 #### Running individual spec files

-To run individual specs, pass a comma separated list of spec file names via the `SPEC` environment variable.
+To run individual specs, pass a comma separated list of spec file names via the `--spec` command line option.

+Note: the extra '--' is necessary for Rake to pass-through the remaining arguments.

 ```
-$ bundle exec rake konacha:run SPEC=foo_spec
+$ bundle exec rake konacha:run -- --spec=foo_spec
-$ bundle exec rake konacha:run SPEC=foo_spec,bar_spec,etc_spec
+$ bundle exec rake konacha:run -- spec=foo_spec,bar_spec,etc_spec
 ```

 #### Targeting tests by pattern

-The [`--grep` option](http://visionmedia.github.io/mocha/#grep-option) in Mocha allows you to match tests by string pattern.
-You can pass a grep string in Konacha via the `GREP` environment variable.
+The [--grep option](http://visionmedia.github.io/mocha/#grep-option) in Mocha allows you to match tests by string pattern.
+You can pass a grep string in Konacha via the `--grep` command line option.

 ```
-$ bundle exec rake konacha:run GREP="sets a container if a selector is given"
+$ bundle exec rake konacha:run -- --grep="sets a container if a selector is given"
 ```

 #### Specifying alternate formatters